houseoffoss/eztest/docs/PROJECT_FEATURES.md

 - Verify email address is correct
 - Ensure user has registered account
 - Check if user is already a member
-- Verify you have Owner/Admin permissions
+- Verify you have PROJECT_MANAGER or ADMIN role

 **Cannot Delete Project**
-- Must be project owner
+- Must have ADMIN role (system-wide)
-- Cannot delete if last owner (transfer ownership first)
+- Cannot delete if creator is the only member
 - Check for unsaved changes
 - Verify network connection

 **Cannot Access Project**
-- Verify you are a project member
+- Verify you are a project member (unless you're an ADMIN)
 - Check if project was deleted
 - Ensure you're logged in
-- Contact project owner for access
+- Contact project admin or system admin for membership

 **Cannot Remove Member**
-- Must be Owner/Admin
+- Must have PROJECT_MANAGER or ADMIN role
-- Cannot remove last owner
+- Cannot remove creator if they're the only member
 - Check if member has open tasks
 - Verify permissions